Edinburgh-College-of-Art/m5stickc-plus-introduction/examples/Cloud-Services/AdafruitIO/README.md

 io.connect();
 ```

-You can then use a while() loop to wait until you have connected.
+You can then use a <code>while()</code> loop to wait until you have connected.
 If your M5Stick does not connect when you upload your code, make sure you have entered your WiFi and AIO credentials correctly.

 ``` cpp
 while (io.status() < AIO_CONNECTED) {